qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 ### Networking Utility (Remote Procedure Call)

 Fabric provides the networking API.
 But adding a new type of packet requires  (1) Write packet serialization/deserialization code (2) Write the packet handling code,which requires sending the task to the client/server thread to execute it (3) Give it an identifier and register it.
-The networking utility makes it easier
+This networking utility makes it easier.

-Example, if you want the server to send a packet to ask the client to invoke this method:
+Example: if you want the server to send a packet to ask the client to invoke this method (on the render thread):

 ```
 public class AAARemoteCallableBBB{